 These options can help you get out of a tight spot.

 - International cash payment.
-Overseas money wire services such as Western Union can get cash to a collection agent, such as bank, in minutes.
+Overseas money-wire services, such as Western Union can get cash to a collection agent, such as a bank, in minutes.

 - Emergency cash assistance.
-Visa and MasterCard can issue emergency cash from your account if you lose your card or it’s stolen.
+Visa and MasterCard can issue emergency cash from your account if you lose your card or it is stolen.
 An emergency cash request can take up to a day to process.

 - Travel insurance benefit.
 For covered events, your travel insurance provider may be able to issue an emergency cash benefit.
 Refer to your international travel insurance product disclosure statement to see what’s covered and what isn’t.